wp-plugins/gplus-comments/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Requires at least: 3.2
-Tested up to: 3.5
+Tested up to: 3.6
-Stable Tag: 1.0.0
+Stable Tag: 1.0.1

 This Google+ comment system replaces your WordPress comment system with your G+ powered comments hosted by Google.

 == Description ==

-This plugin lets you use the Google+ Comment System thats implented on blogger.com unofficially on your Wordpress.org blog.
+This plugin lets you use the Google+ Comment System thats implented on blogger.com (unofficially) on your Wordpress.org blog.
 Google+ makes commenting easier and more interactive, while connecting websites and commenters.

 You can see a live demo at [www.cloudhero.net/gplus-comments](http://www.cloudhero.net/gplus-comments).

-G+ Comments system for WordPress seamlessly replaces the wordpress commenting system with Google's.
+G+ Comments system for WordPress seamlessly adds to the wordpress commenting system tabs with Google's.

-At this time Comments do **NOT** sync between Google+ commenting system and the wordpress built in one.
+* Comments do **NOT** sync between Google+ commenting system and the wordpress built in one.
+* You should have [Google Authorship](http://plus.google.com/authorship) already enabled for your blog

 **This Plugin is not made nor endorced by Google Inc.**